liuchengxu/space-vim/README.md

 - **git**
 - **Vim** or **NeoVim**

-The most recent Vim(NeoVim) version is recommended, for space-vim has been specifically optimized for Vim8 and NeoVim with respect to the startup time.
+The most recent Vim(NeoVim) version is recommended, for cSpaceVim has been specifically optimized for Vim8 and NeoVim with respect to the startup time.

-[chocolatey](https://chocolatey.org/) is an easy way to install software on Windows, tools like `fzf`, `rg`, `ag` are necessary to get you a full-featured space-vim.
+[chocolatey](https://chocolatey.org/) is an easy way to install software on Windows, tools like `fzf`, `rg`, `ag` are necessary to get you a full-featured cSpaceVim.

 :exclamation: ~~When layers enabled at the first time, you need to run `:PlugInstall` to install relevant plugins~~.